 It is also relatively effortless to meet the needs of a native species, especially when it comes to dealing with local weather conditions.

 How to Attract Frogs

 The best way to attract frogs is to find out what kind of habitat your native frogs like and try to recreate that habitat in your yard.
 You may be able to get information on native frog species from your state or provincial wildlife or natural resources department.
 Here are some general tips to help you build a frog-friendly pond:

 - Easy Access to the Water.
 A pond with sloped sides is necessary to allow the frogs to easily get in and out of the pond.
 Using a flexible pond liner to build a frog pond that gradually slopes from shallow to deep is best.
 A pre-formed plastic liner can be used but you must place rocks or other items in the water in such a way as to make a ramp for the frogs to get in and out.
 The pond does not have to be overly large, though.

 - Skip the Aeration, Filtration, and Waterfalls.
 Frogs like quiet, still water.

 - No Fish.
 Fish are natural predators of frogs, especially eggs and tadpoles.

 - Don't Keep It Too Clean.
-Remember most natural ponds are not sparkling clean.
+Remember that most natural ponds are not sparkling clean.
 Organic matter in the water helps create natural conditions and feeds the natural prey for the frogs.
-Algae in the pond also nourishes tadpoles.
+Algae in the pond also nourish tadpoles.

 - Provide Extra Shelter.
 Place a couple of clay plant pots, on their side and partly buried, to provide extra shelter and shade.
 Remember frogs like it damp and cool, and also need places to hide from predators.